 top of page

-Being able to maintain and troubleshoot your engines can be beneficial financially and for your own peace of mind, but you'll need to have the right tools aboard.
-In this guide, I'll walk you through some of the essential tools I think every liveaboard sailor should consider carrying in order to complete basic engine maintenance and repairs.
+Having the ability to maintain your marine engines can be financially beneficial, and give you peace of mind, but you'll need to have the right tools aboard.
+Based on what we have and use all the time, here are some of the essential tools I think every cruiser should consider having in order to complete basic marine engine maintenance and repairs.

 outboard servicing tender sailboat